 I loved my week in Montreal.
 This world-class city has SO much character and variety.
-If you don’t have much time in Montreal, definitely head down to Old Montreal right on the waterfront.
+If you don’t have much time in Montreal, head straight to Old Montreal right on the St. Lawrence River.
 Place Jacques-Cartier is the bustling square, with buskers, cafes and shops.
 Explore the cobblestone streets of St Paul St E down to Notre Dame Basilica.
-Hop on a bike and cycle the paths along the St. Lawrence River.
+Hop on a bike and cycle the waterfront paths.

-I also recommend climbing to the top of Mount Royal for panoramic views of Montreal and the river.
+For panoramic views of Montreal and the St. Lawrence River, climb to the top of Mount Royal.
 And treat yourself to incredible food along Avenue du Mont-Royal, Rue Saint-Denis and St Laurent Blvd.
 Like the world-famous Schwartz’s Deli (prepare for line-ups!).

 For many more ideas of the best things to do in Montreal, check out my 5-day Montreal itinerary.